Sairyss/system-design-patterns/README.md

 ##### Orchestration

 Orchestration is a centralized approach.
-Parts of the systems that are participating in a workflow are controlled by a single entity called Orchestrator.
+Parts of the system that are participating in a workflow are controlled by a single entity called Orchestrator, which is responsible for executing each step in a flow and ensuring consistency of the entire operation.

-Orchestrator is responsible for executing each step in a flow and ensuring consistency.
+Orchestration works nicely for complex workflows with a lot of steps since it is easy to keep track of an entire flow in one place.

 ##### Choreography